Creating a Point Giving Part

 - On your own, set up the green value

 (255, 0, 0).

-- Code variables for small and large amounts of points and a third for removing points.
+- Add variables for a small amount of points, a larger amount of points, and a third for removing points.

 Add the Players Service

-To get to the player's information, add Players service to your script.
-Services are additional pre-built functions made by Roblox engineers to save you time.
-The Players service has a lot of helpful function for working with player information, like points.
+You can do so by adding the Players service to your script.
+Services are additional sets of pre-built functions made by Roblox engineers to save you time.

 local Players = game:GetService("Players")